Skip to main content

 The 2021 John Oxley Library Honorary Fellowship was awarded to A/Professor Mark Lauchs for his project, Social Networks of Crime and Corruption: the First and Second Jokes.

-Mark's project re-examines the detailed and vital records gathered by Phil Dickie that informed the Fitzgerald Inquiry to identify the many additional participants involved in producing Queensland’s extensive criminal networks.
-The analysis will cast new light on the social dynamics driving criminal consorting amongst public officials and fellow offenders by mapping these previously hidden networks.
+Mark's project re-examined the detailed and vital records gathered by Phil Dickie that had informed the Fitzgerald Inquiry to identify the many additional participants involved in producing Queensland’s extensive criminal networks.
+The analysis cast new light on the social dynamics driving criminal consorting among public officials and fellow offenders by mapping these previously hidden networks.

-Mark explains, "The report of the Inquiry concentrates on a slice of social history and the politicians receive a deserved but disproportionate share of the focus.
+Mark explained, "The report of the Inquiry concentrated on a slice of social history, and the politicians received a deserved but disproportionate share of the focus.
 Those of us who were adults at the time knew parts of what was occurring.
 The Queensland community participated in the illicit economy that the Joke fed off.
-This broader information is not in the report but will be in this collection.
-By tracing social networks, criminal associations become transparent, revealing the everyday mechanics by which public institutions and individuals can be corrupted"
+This broader information was not in the report but is included in this collection.
+By tracing social networks, criminal associations become transparent, revealing the everyday mechanics by which public institutions and individuals could be corrupted."

-Mark's project plans to produce a series of outcomes including a digital repository that will expand the recent history of the Fitzgerald era.
-The project will aso generate both scholarly and public publications and inform an oral history project being developed by QUT and the Retired Police Officers Association of Queensland.
+Mark's project aimed to produce a series of outcomes, including a digital repository that expanded the recent history of the Fitzgerald era.
+The project also generated both scholarly and public publications and informed an oral history project being developed by QUT and the Retired Police Officers Association of Queensland.

 Blogs: